(c) Raja Sekhar Chimirala, some rights reserved (CC BY)

 What USDA Hardiness Zone Does the Mustard Greens Need?

 Mustard Greens grows outdoors in USDA Zone 8a – 11b.
+Native to India, China, Mustard Greens is adapted to warm climates.
 In cooler regions, grow Mustard Greens as a houseplant or bring it indoors before the first frost.

 Hardiness Zone